dscheerens/ngx-eager-provider-loader/eager-loading-in-angular-2.md

 -----------------------------

 To answer the question above, first you need to understand that Angular actually has two forms of lazy loading.
-The first form is that of lazy module loading as briefly described in the introduction.
+The first form is that of lazy module loading as briefly described above.
 There is, however, a second form that all Angular applications are doing already: lazy loading of providers.
 You might not even be aware of this, since this happens more under the surface.
 In fact it is Angular's dependency injection (DI) framework that provides this feature.